Aniketkhote/agrobid/README.md

 # Agrobid

-Agrobid is online platform to bid farm product.
+Agrobid is an online platform to bid farming products.